inertiacreeping/Unifi-Timelapse/README.md

 If neither `IP.txt` nor `IP_range.txt` files are present, the script will default to automatically searching for cameras.
 It will attempt to detect the local network's IP range and search within that range for any available cameras.

+### Usage

-1. Clone the repository or download the script.
+1. Run the script.
-2. Navigate to the directory containing the script.
-3. Run the script using Python:
-    ```bash
-    python UnifiCameraTimelapse.py
-    ```
-4. The GUI will appear.
-Start by discovering cameras or manually adding them.
-5. Configure your desired settings and start capturing!
+2. Select one or more discovered cameras, by clicking the checkboxes next to their IP addresses.
+3. Change the desired capture rate and output video frames per second (FPS) - an estimate for how long your video will be will be displayed below.
+4. Either click on "start capturing" to begin an immediate capture session, or "start schedule".
-6. To convert previously stored snapshots, simply select the relevant folder and the script will handle the rest.
+5. To convert previously stored snapshots, simply select the relevant folder and the script will handle the rest.

 ## License
 [![Creative Commons License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/)